Pray without ceasing.

-This is the quintessential Christian prayer, given to us by Jesus Himself (Matt.
+This is the quintessential Christian prayer given to us by Jesus Christ Himself (Matt.
 6:9-13).
-It is often prayed as an ‘all occasion’ prayer; one that hits all the bases.
-Amongst other things, it acknowledges God’s greatness, invites God’s divine will into our lives, petitions Him for all our needs, and requests pardon for our sins as we pledge to forgive those who have (and will) sin against us.
+It is often prayed as an “all occasion” prayer; one that touches on all of life’s many moving parts.
+Among other things, the Our Father Prayer acknowledges God’s greatness, invites His divine will into our lives, petitions Him for our needs, and requests pardon for our sins as we, too, pledge to forgive those who have (and will) sin against us.

 Thy Kingdom come, Thy will be done, on earth as it is in Heaven.